 The aptly named Batch Reply extension is a variation on the “canned response” theme we explored in hack #42.
 With it, you can mark a group of messages in your inbox and reply to all of them with the same outgoing message.
 Just be careful not to send the same message too many times, or your coworkers are going to catch onto you.

-One of my favorite apps in this section is Boomerang, which allows you to schedule your emails to be sent later—which is ideal if you want to make it look like you’re working later than you are, or, you know, accomplish something more ethical, like sending emails while you’re in a meeting or during someone’s in-office hours.
+One of my favorite apps in this section is Boomerang, which allows you to schedule emails to send later—which is ideal if you want to make it look like you’re working later than you are, or, you know, accomplish something more ethical, like sending emails while you’re in a meeting or during someone’s in-office hours.
+For more ways to do this, see our in-depth blog post on how to schedule an email to send later in Gmail.
 You can also set Boomerang up to give you automatic reminders to follow up on emails that haven’t yet gotten a response, so you never have any emails fall through the cracks.

 60. Inbox Pause.